BUDGETS UNDER SCRUNITY

 National debt and government sector debt

 The national debt is the sum of government liabilities that arise primarily due to deficit management of the state budget.
-Since the inception of an independent Czech Republic, the national debt has risen from CZK 158 billion in 1993 to CZK 1.62 trillion in 2018.
-The national debt has grown most of that time, declining only in 1994, 1995, 2014 and 2016.
+Since the inception of an independent Czech Republic, the national debt rose from CZK 158 billion in 1993 to CZK 1.64 trillion in 2019.
+The national debt has been growing most of that time, declining only in 1994, 1995, 2014, and 2016.

-Anyone who wants to paint the most accurate picture of how states and governments manage to cope with their debts is advised to monitor the debt-to-GDP (gross domestic product) ratio in addition to the absolute amount of debt.
-This shows how large the debt is compared to the size of the country’s economy.
-A the end of 2019, the government debt of the Czech Republic in the third quarter of 2018 was 32.7% of GDP and was therefore among the lowest in the European Union.
-In Greece, for example, the government debt was 181.1% of GDP over the same period.
-Italy, Portugal, Belgium and Cyprus also owe more than 100% of their annual GDPs at the end of 2019.
+Anyone who wishes to paint an accurate picture of how states and governments manage to cope with their debts is advised to monitor the debt-to-GDP (gross domestic product) ratio in addition to the absolute amount of debt.
+The ratio shows how large the debt is compared to the size of the country’s economy.
+A the end of 2019, the government debt of the Czech Republic was 30.2% of GDP; it was among the lowest in the European Union.
+By contrast, the government debt of Greece was 176.6% of GDP.
+Italy and Portugal also owed more than 100% of their annual GDPs at the end of 2019.

 Table: Government debt of selected EU countries relative to their GDP

-Should the government debt reach 55% of nominal GDP, measures for the long-term sustainability of public finances will be activated under Act No. 23/2017 Coll. on the rules of budgetary responsibility leading to a level of public finance which is sustainable over the long-term.
-Based on the so-called debt brake, the government, e.g., approves and submits to the Chamber of Deputies a proposal and a medium-term outlook for the state budget and the budgets of state funds leading to a level of public finances that is sustainable over the long-term.
-The government also submits to the Chamber of Deputies proposals for balanced budgets of health insurance funds to the Chamber of Deputies.
-Furthermore, local and regional authorities approve their own budgets for the following year as balanced or surplus.
-Other public institutions may not enter into new contractual obligations when the amount of debt is above 55 % of the gross domestic product, except for commitments related to projects co-financed by the European Union budget or commitments necessary to comply with a court or public authority decision leading to an increase in the public sector debt for a period of more than one calendar year.
-There are exceptions to the foregoing rules, for example, when there is significant deterioration of economic development for two consecutive years or in the event of an emergency or a state of war.
+Should the government debt reach 55% of nominal GDP, measures for the long-term sustainability of public finances will be activated under Act No. 23/2017 Coll. on the rules of budgetary responsibility.
+The following are examples of the measures activated by the so-called debt brake.
+The government approves and submits to the Chamber of Deputies a proposal and a medium-term outlook for the state budget and the state funds, one which would lead to sustainable public finances over the long-term.
+The government also submits to the Chamber of Deputies proposals for balanced budgets of health insurance funds.
+Furthermore, local and regional authorities approve their budgets for the following year as balanced or in surplus.
+Other public institutions may not enter into new contractual obligations which would raise the government debt for longer than one year, save for the commitments related to projects with EU co-financing or commitments which are necessary to comply with a court or public authority decision.
+The debt-brake measures need not be activated under certain circumstances, e.g., when there is significant deterioration of economic development for two consecutive years or in the event of an emergency or a state of war.

 Maximum deficit level

-The Act on the Rules of Budgetary Responsibility allows the total expenditures of the public sector to be higher than its total incomes.
+Act No. 23/2017 Coll. on the rules of budgetary responsibility allows total expenditures of the government sector to be higher than its total income.
 The difference (deficit), however, may not exceed 1% of nominal GDP.
-Nevertheless, the Ministry of Finance may, in exceptional cases, increase the expenditures of the public sector – for example, when the state is faced with natural disasters or a deteriorating security situation or when a significant economic downturn is expected (quarterly year-on-year drop in real GDP of at least 3%).
+Nevertheless, the Ministry of Finance may, in exceptional cases, increase the expenditures of the government sector, e.g., when the state faces a natural disaster, a deteriorating security situation, or an expected significant economic downturn (quarterly year-on-year drop in real GDP of at least 3%).